 Programs for children

 The city is committed to the health, wellbeing and safety of children in the community.
-This page contains information about all the fun activities and programs for children in the city, including school holiday activities, the Children's adventure map, Subiaco Library services, Subi Kids Crew and Subi's future – for kids.
+This page contains information about all the fun activities and programs for children in the city, including school holiday activities, the Children's adventure map, Subiaco Library services and Subi Kids Crew.

-Get this information delivered straight to your inbox by subscribing to the children and families e-newsletter.
+Get this information delivered straight to your inbox by subscribing to the Youth, children and families e-newsletter.

 School holiday activities

 An exciting range of activities are organised for children and families each school holidays at the library, Lords and other venues in the city.
-For details about these activities, check out the events calendar or download the April school holidays flyer (PDF, 496KB).
+For details about these activities, check out the events calendar.

 Children’s adventure map